 Painful menstrual cramps have been a part of the lives of women.
 There is no denying that we experience cramping pain before and during that time of the month.
 For some, because the pain is unbearable they have gone on a quest to determine the best menstrual pain reliever.
 Many women have experimented with lots of kinds of food and drink, one of them being coffee.
-Coffee contains caffeine which has a wide range of benefits, including weight loss.
+Coffee contains caffeine which has a wide range of benefits.
 But does caffeine help cramps?
 This is the question we will be answering today.

 What Are Cramps?